 I’ve curated this list of books that I, Jenna, strongly recommend.
 For those of you that can’t visit our office or maybe you don’t want or need counseling, these are some resources that I believe to be awesome.

 The world is full of products and self-help material.
 I have put together a list of what I believe to be the BEST.
-I have read every recommendation on this page.
+I have read or listened to every recommendation on this page.

 Book Recommendations for Parents, Teens, and Kids